 cgi.fix_pathinfo = 1

-If that does not resolve the issue for you please contact us for assistance or open a support case with the web hosting company.
-You might need to change to a different web hosting company.
+If that does not resolve the issue for you please open a support case with the web hosting company.
+You might need to upgrade or change to a different web hosting company.

 Is RapidSearch Pro compatible with MAMP?RapidSearch Pro is fully compatible with MAMP, both the free and the pro versions.
 This is ideal if you want to test RapidSearch Pro offline on your own computer - without publishing test sites to an online web server.
 From the MAMP start page, you can create a your new MySQL database.